daxtonb/elevator-app/README.md

 Elevator App is an event-driven application that simulates a basic elevator.
 This project is composed of four parts: the `Core` class library, the ASP.NET Core `Server`, the React.js `Client`, and the `Test` xUnit unit test project.

 ## Usage
-First, navigate to the `ElevatorApp.Server` directory and run the command.
+First, navigate to the `ElevatorApp.Server` directory via your operating system's terminal and run the command
 ```
 dotnet run
 ```